arichiardi/fonda/README.md

 ### Step callbacks
 Each step admits now the following keywords: `on-start`, `on-complete`, `on-success` and `on-error`.
-The values should be functions with the signature `(fn [ctx step-res]`.
+The values should be functions with the signature `(fn [ctx]`.
 If the value is not a function, and a `callbacks-wrapper-fn` function is given on the configuration, and that function will be called with that value.

 ### Global callbacks